jmnelmar/Python/README.md

 # Python

+ # Lock Boxes
  You have n number of locked boxes in front of you.
 Each box is numbered sequentially from 0 to n - 1 and each box may contain keys to the other boxes.

  Determines if all the boxes can be opened.

  The boxes are a list of lists
-A key with the same number as a box opens that box
-You can assume all keys will be positive integers
+ A key with the same number as a box opens that box You can assume all keys will be positive integers
  The first box is unlocked

  Examples.

     [[1], [2], [3], [4], []]
     true